Inco Superstack: History

 The Superstack was built by Inco Limited (and later purchased by Vale) at an estimated cost of 25 million dollars.
-Construction on the structure was underway during the Sudbury tornado of August 20, 1970; the structure swayed heavily in the wind, but remained standing and suffered only minor damage.
-Six workers were on top of the construction platform when the storm hit, and all survived.
+Construction on the structure was underway during the Sudbury tornado of August 20, 1970; the structure swayed heavily in the wind but remained standing and suffered only minor damage.
+Six workers were on top of the construction platform when the storm hit, all of whom survived.
 The same day was the final day of construction on the stack, with the construction fully completed by the evening of August 21, 1970.

 The stack entered into full operation in 1972.
-From the date of its completion until the Ekibastuz GRES-2 chimney was constructed in 1987, it was the world's tallest smokestack.
-Between the years 1972–75 it was the tallest freestanding structure in Canada.
+From the date of its completion until the Ekibastuz GRES-2 chimney was constructed in 1987 in Kazakhstan, it was the world's tallest smokestack.
+Between 1972 and 1975, it was the tallest freestanding structure in Canada.

-Prior to the construction of the Superstack, the waste gases contributed to severe local ecological damage.
+Prior to the construction of the Superstack, the waste gases had contributed to severe local ecological damage.
 The Copper Cliff smelter was already home to some of the world's tallest stacks, including two 500 ft chimneys constructed in 1928-29 and 1936.
-However, these proved to be insufficient and compounded by open coke beds in the early to mid-20th century and logging for fuel, an inevitable near-total loss of native vegetation occurred.
-Of particular interest to geologists are the now exposed rocky outcrops, which have been permanently stained charcoal black, first by the pollution wafting over the decades from the roasting yards, then by the acid rain in a layer which penetrates up to three inches into the once pink-grey granite.
+However, they proved to be insufficient and were compounded by open coke beds in the early-to-mid-20th century and by logging for fuel, which inevitably caused a near-total loss of native vegetation.
+Of particular interest to geologists are the now-exposed rocky outcrops, which have been permanently stained charcoal black by the pollution wafting over the decades from the roasting yards and then by the acid rain in a layer which penetrates up to three inches into the once pink-grey granite.